isomerpages/moe-andersonsec/_special-programme/CCE/Sexuality Education.md

 <p>&nbsp;</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; understand that we strengthen
+<p>·&nbsp;understand that we strengthen our character when we commit to sound
-our character when we commit to sound values-based viewpoints (e.g. respect for life) and decisions, and speak and act in alignment with our beliefs</p>
+values-based viewpoints (e.g. respect for life) and decisions, and speak and act in alignment with our beliefs</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>Term 2 Week 8</p>